 Lyn Dickens is a mixed heritage writer and academic of Singaporean Peranakan and Anglo-Celtic Australian ancestry.
 Her fiction writing has been published in Australia, the UK, and the USA and she is a 2021 Write It Fellow with Penguin Random House.
 Her work has been shortlisted and longlisted for a variety of awards including the Deborah Cass Prize, the Lucy Cavendish Prize and the Richell Prize, and she was highly commended for the Chapter One Prize.
 Lyn has been awarded an Asialink Arts residency and she has a doctorate in Sociology from the University of Sydney which included a year of research at the University of Cambridge.
 She is a PhD candidate in Creative Writing at the University of Adelaide and a member of the JM Coetzee Centre for Creative Practice.

 Gemma Parker is a published poet and a teacher at the University of Adelaide.
-Her poems and essays have been published in Transnational Literature, Award Winning Australian Writing, Writ Poetry Review and the Tokyo Poetry Journal.
+Her work has been published locally and internationally in Transnational Literature, Award Winning Australian Writing, StylusLit, Mascara Literary Review and the Tokyo Poetry Journal.
 She was the 2016 winner of the Shoalhaven Literary Award for Poetry and a recipient of a residency at Bundanon in 2017.
-She is a PhD Candidate at the University of Adelaide as part of the JM Coetzee Centre for Creative Practice.
-She is one of the project managers of the Raining Poetry in Adelaide festival for 2021.
+She is a PhD Candidate at the University of Adelaide and a student member of the JM Coetzee Centre for Creative Practice.
+She was the Project Manager of the Raining Poetry in Adelaide festival in 2021.